Finny7667/Discord-Social-Embed/README.md

 To, make it work :
 ```
+- Download the .pyw file
-- put it somewhere on your disk
+- Put it somewhere on your disk
-- create a shortcut of the program
+- Create a shortcut of the program
-- then do WIN+R, then "shell:startup" and place it here
+- Do WIN+R, then "shell:startup" and place it here
 ```
 So it start in silent mode with no windows in the background at the next restart